Professional editor, author of eight books, and co-author of six others.

 Visual: https://www.the-office.com/TheQuantumCat/mjsa.htm

-When I closed the estate jewelry business, I shifted my focus to writing and
+When I closed the estate jewelry business in 2016 I shifted my focus to writing

-editing professionally full time, broadening my client base and working on virtually
+and editing professionally full-time, broadening my client base and working

 QUICK FIND WRITING SAMPLE INDEX: